-As we’re heading into the traditional Le Mans weekend in June, let’s remember one of the most successful cars ever in the 24 Hours of Le Mans: the Audi R8 LMP.
-This car marked its generation and with 2020 here, it is already the 20th anniversary of the beginning of its legacy in Le Mans.
+As we’re heading into the Le Mans 24h centennary race, let’s remember one of the most successful cars ever in the 24 Hours of Le Mans: the Audi R8 LMP.
+This car marked its generation two decades ago with a first win in 2000.

 The Audi R8 is the car that won the most times the twice-round-the-clock in Le Mans and has an astonishing total of 63 wins in 80 races.
 Developed as a continuation of the R8R that gathered pass-mark results in 1999, the Audi R8 won the prestigious 24 Hours of Le Mans five times between 2000 and 2002 and again in 2004 and 2005 — only interrupted in 2003 by the Bentley Speed 8 that was partly based on the Ingolstadt brand’s sister R8C.